dummy-ilh/MINE/SQL/day2-groupby-aggregations.md

 GROUP BY department
 HAVING AVG(salary) > 90000    -- aggregate filter
 ORDER BY avg_sal DESC;

+-- Combining WHERE and HAVING (very common in interviews) SELECT department, AVG(salary) AS avg_sal
+FROM employees
+WHERE is_active = 1              -- filter rows FIRST
+GROUP BY department
+HAVING AVG(salary) > 100000      -- then filter groups
+ORDER BY avg_sal DESC;

 ```

 > 💡 **Rule:** Filtering raw column? → WHERE.
 Filtering COUNT/SUM/AVG/MIN/MAX? → HAVING.